balopez83/One_Mix_Yoga_4_Hackintosh/README.md

 ## Credits
-Special thanks to my OMY4 bro [@THEDEVIOUS1](https://github.com/THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH) for all of his assistance and [@Lazd](https://github.com/lazd/VoodooI2CGoodix) for the touchscreen driver <br>
+Special thanks to [@THEDEVIOUS1](https://github.com/THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH) for all of his assistance and [@Lazd](https://github.com/lazd/VoodooI2CGoodix) for the touchscreen driver <br>